 Practitioners of pingshuai swear by its many health benefits.
 One does not have to take their word for it.
 The best way is to try it.
 As the French physician and Enlightenment philosopher, Julien Offray de La Mettrie, said: “Let us then take in our hands the staff of experience… To be blind and to think that one can do without this staff is the worst kind of blindness.”
 (L’Homme Machine, 1748)

 Disclaimer: I have no connection with the Meimen Qigong Culture Center in Taipei or any wellness centre for that matter.
 I am sharing the foregoing information about pingshuai in the hope that it would benefit the readers of Marine Café Blog.
-Always seek the advice of a doctor before starting any qigong regimen, especially when you have any medical condition.
+If you have any medical condition, seek the advice of a doctor before starting any qigong regimen.